qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 Additionally, we define a TrainingInput object containing the training data's S3 path, to pass to `.fit({'train': train_input})`.
 SageMaker uses `TrainingInput` to download your dataset from S3 to a temporary location on the training instance.
 This location is mounted and managed by SageMaker and can be accessed by the training job if/when needed.

 #### Model results
 With this code, the training results and model artifacts are saved in a subfolder called `xgboost` in your specified S3 bucket.
-This folder (`s3://{bucket_name}/xgboost/`) will be automatically created if it doesn’t already exist, and will contain:
+This folder (`s3://{bucket_name}/xgboost/`) will be automatically created if it doesn't already exist, and will contain:

 1. **Model "artifacts"**: The trained model file (often a `.tar.gz` file) that SageMaker saves in the `output_path`.
 2. **Logs and metrics**: Any metrics and logs related to the training job, stored in the same `xgboost` folder.